On New Year’s Eve, Richard Rabins, cofounder of Alpha Software, posted a thank-you to readers on his blog.

 Corporate blogs tend to fall into two categories, Larry Freed, CEO of ForeSee Results, a customer satisfaction survey company, told CRM Buyer.
 “One category are those blogs written by marketing; the other are engineering and product development originated.”

 The latter, he said, tend to be “a little more honest and engaging.”
 The former, not so much.

-Another criteria emerging for corporate blogs, though, is not just who writes them, but how open they are.
+Other criteria emerging for corporate blogs, though, is not just who writes them but how open they are.
 To be fair, it is easy to see why a company might want to monitor and even censor comments.
 One unhappy customer can bring in the open questions a company might not want to answer or even have an answer.

 Checkered Flag Motor Car Company, a regional auto dealership group based in Virginia Beach, Va., launched its blog several months ago and is delighted with the feedback and sense of community that it has generated, not to mention its bolstering of Checkered’s search engine ranking, said Alex Snyder, the director of e-commerce for the company.
 In fact, the company is in the process of redesigning its main Web site to serve as the blog.